aineito/stats.VWP/README.md

 install.packages(c("Rmisc", "tidyverse", "ggplot2", "bdots", "ggnewscale", "permutes", "lme4", "boot", "mgcv", "itsadug", "buildmer", "permuco"))
 ```

+You will also need Rtools to open the tutorials.
+You can download it from here: <https://cran.r-project.org/bin/windows/Rtools/>

 ## Tutorials

-You can launch tutorials by running the following commands.
+You can open tutorials by running the following commands.
-Some of the tutorials may take some time to launch (~ 5 min.).
+Some of the tutorials may take some time to open (~ 5 min.).

 ``` r
 learnr::run_tutorial("GCA", "stats.VWP") # Growth curve analysis